Medical Student Interviews

 — Learning Communities: The Learning Communities are effectively longitudinal mentor groups led by faculty members.
 Students have access one-on-one advising sessions during which time faculty mentors can help students work through educational challenges and planning as well as as career options.
 The mentorship continues from Year 1, all the way to the culmination of each students medical education and awarding of the M.D.

-Grading System: Foundational Sciences courses in first and second year are graded only Pass/Fail.
-Patient, Physician, Society courses (clinical skills courses) are graded Honors/High Pass/Pass/Marginal Pass/Fail.
+Foundational Sciences courses in first and second year are graded only Pass/Fail.
+Patient, Physician, Society courses and clinical clerkships are graded Honors/High Pass/Pass/Marginal Pass/Fail.

 Most Recent Match List: